Training Level Title (PKD-T)

 Please make sure to read ALL the rules and title guidelines before submitting a title.
+The Frequently Asked Questions page will also be a helpful resource.
 Titles will be reviewed once the submission form and payment is received.
 Applicants will receive an email within a month concerning the status of their submitted titles.
-No refunds will be given for title submissions that do not meet our criteria, but you are welcome to resubmit for titles as many times as necessary (payment will be required each time) Certificates will be mailed for completed titles once a month.
+Expert and Championship titles may take longer to review due to the complexity of these titles.
+No refunds will be given for title submissions that do not meet our criteria, but you are welcome to resubmit for titles as many times as necessary (payment will be required each time).
+Certificates are e-mailed out quarterly.

 Remember, your video MUST include the full performance of the obstacle including getting onto and off of the obstacle!

 The links on each behavior name will take you to a YouTube example of that expected behavior.

 For a printer-friendly checklist of all the behaviors, click here.